-SERVING THE CHURCH, OUR STUDENTS & THE COMMUNITY
+SERVING THE CHURCH, OUR STUDENTS, & THE COMMUNITY

-- Offers research information through the Free Will Baptist Historical Collection, which houses over 15,000 items relating to the history of all Free Will Baptists
+Offers research information through the Free Will Baptist Historical Collection, which houses over 15,000 items relating to the history of all Free Will Baptists.

-- Partners with Campbell University Divinity School to offer course work toward a Master of Divinity degree
+Partners with Campbell University Divinity School to offer course work toward a Master of Divinity degree.

-- Works with the Barrow Family Endowed Fund for Christian Ministries
+The Barrow Family Endowed Fund for Christian Ministries

 - Provides microfilm and scanning services to preserve church records/minutes.
 Efforts are underway to provide digitization as well.
 In addition, churches are encouraged to deposit their original records to the Manuscripts collection.